10 Days Nepal Spiritual Tour

 6. Pashupatinath Temple

-Among the most holy Hindu temples honoring Lord Shiva.
-Apart from a place of worship, the temple is where people come to execute final rites and ask blessings for a better life cycle.
-The complex architecture and daily ceremonies provide guests a realistic experience in Hindu mysticism.
+Pashupatinath Temple is one of the major and most holy Hindu temples devoted to Lord Shiva.
+This is the only temple where people not only perform the worship but also execute the final rites and ask blessings for a better life cycle.
+Observing the rites here, one can experience the deep understanding of Hindu ideas on life, death, and rebirth.
+The complicated architecture and daily ceremonies provide guests with an original experience in Hindu spiritualism.

 7. Bindhyabasini Temple (Pokhara)